 “[Regional businesses are] missing out on valuable local traffic from Google by not having a website.”

-Company websites are the most widely-used digital marketing channel by small businesses and establish a foundation for a small business’s digital presence.
+In 2021, company websites are the most widely-used digital marketing channel by small businesses and establish a foundation for a small business’s digital presence.
+But in 2022, we found that social media has become the most used digital marketing channel.

-Social Media Marketing Brings Small Businesses Most Success
+Online Digital Marketing Channels Bring Small Businesses Most Success

 Social Media Boosts Brand Awareness